rescrv/HyperDex/doc/api/c.rst

 .. c:function:: int64_t hyperclient_loop(struct hyperclient* client, int timeout, enum hyperclient_returncode* status)

-   Handle I/O until one outstanding operation completes, or timeout is exceeded.
+   .. include:: shards/loop.rst

-   The return value identifies which outstanding operation was processed.
+   The return value is a 64-bit integer which identifies the outstanding operation that was processed.
 If an error is encountered or the event loop times out when processing the outstanding operations, the return value will be -1, and ``*status`` will be set to indicate the reason why.

    client:
       An initialized :c:type:`hyperclient` instance.